 Free Wi-Fi Access in Library Parking Lot

-We have enabled two of our mobile hotspots in the windows of the library to improve Wi-Fi access and still accommodate social distancing.
-The names and passwords for the hotspots are listed on the windows where the signal is broadcasting from.
-The signal is best from the wheelchair accessible parking spaces and at the picnic table area.
-If you do not have a car and need to sit outside to access the signal, please remain at least 6 feet from other patrons.
-The FPLD Wireless signal is designed for in-library use, but it also has some reach in the parking lot.
+We have enabled one of our mobile hotspots in the windows of the library to improve Wi-Fi access and still accommodate social distancing.
+The name and password for the hotspot is listed on the window which is near the whirling art on the north east part of the building.
+If you want to sit outside to access the signal, please remain at least 6 feet from other patrons.
+The FPLD Wireless signal is designed for in-library use, but it also has some reach in the parking lot, mostly from the middle parking spaces near the flag pole.
 The signals are open 24/7.
 If you have trouble with a signal please call the library at 847-566-8702.